MrRumble/SentimentPress/README.md

+# 📰 SentimentPress 📰

+## Description
 Don't let the news give you the headline headache!

-NEWS_API_KEY required to run news_fetch_functions. (this function will be broken down into smaller functions to make unit testing easier and more throuorgh.)

-SentimentPress
-Description
-Don't let the news give you the headline headache!
 This project aims to simplify the process of fetching headlines from various news sources and analyzing their sentiment.

-Requirements
+## Requirements
 To run the news fetching functions, you need to obtain an API key from News API.
 This key is required for accessing their news data.